AmirMotefaker/AmirMotefaker/README.md

 - 👋 Hi, I’m @AmirMotefaker
 - 👀 I’m interested in Python
 - 🌱 I'm always learning Python.
-- 🎯 My goal in learning Python is to use it in Data Science.
+- 🎯 My goal is a Data Science.
-- 💞️ I’m looking to collaborate on Python programming
 - 📫 How to reach me amotef@gmail.com

 <!---